 Colorectal cancer surgery is usually the main form of treatment recommended for a colorectal cancer patient, and a surgeon’s expertise can make all the difference in achieving a positive outcome.
 Because a surgeon’s skill level increases with each procedure performed, a high-volume cancer center can provide the most effective treatment.
 Thousands of patients turn to the experienced, fellowship-trained surgeons at Moffitt Cancer Center, where our skilled surgeons perform numerous colorectal cancer surgery procedures each year.
 In addition to helping us achieve highly successful surgical results, our experience and state-of-the-art technology have made it possible for us to remove tumors that were once considered to be inoperable.
-In fact, Moffitt has been ranked High Performing in terms of gastroenterology surgery, according to U.S. News & World Report’s Best Hospitals for Cancer.
+In fact, Moffitt Cancer Center once again holds a High Performing rating in gastroenterology & GI surgery, and colon cancer surgery by U.S. News & World Report in 2020.

 - Partial colectomy – A surgeon removes the part of the colon that is affected by the tumor, then may perform a procedure called anastomosis to rejoin the remaining parts of the colon and restore the patient’s bowel function.
 Alternatively, if anastomosis is not possible, a surgeon may perform a colostomy to create an opening (stoma) for waste to pass out of the body.

 - Ileocolectomy – Also known as a right colectomy, this procedure involves the removal of the right side of the colon, along with the last segment of the small intestine (ileum).

 - Proctosigmoidectomy – The cancerous sections of the rectum and sigmoid colon are removed.